WoodWing/elvis-API-samples/README.md

 --------
 To use the samples on your own elvis server, place them in the "<config>/html_public" folder of your elvis server.
 They will then be available on the following url: http://<yourserver>/controller/html_public/...

-The samples all login using the 'guest' user.
+Some of the samples auto-login using the 'guest' user.
 You will have to either change that, or enable the guest user in "<config>/internal-users.properties.txt" and setup appropriate permissions for that user in elvis.

 About elvis